RetNerd/tmdb-ui/README.md

 ## Known issues
 Movie list loads slowly: This could be solved by querying reviews and cast in separate graphql queries for only the specific movie.
+Doesn't render very nicely on smaller displays: This could be solved by further customizing current material-ui layouts
 Tests: Oh boy...